FREQUENTLY ASKED QUESTIONS

 1. When is the budget adopted?
 When is the tax rate set?

 Budget workshops are held in July-August of each year after the Waller County Tax Assessor and Collector, Ellen Shelburne, determines the annual District levy and tax rate from taxable property values made available by Waller County Appraisal District.
-All required tax notices and public hearing notices are published in the Katy Times and Times Tribune.
+All required tax notices and public hearing notices are published in the Katy Times.
 If required, a public hearing might be held to discuss the new tax rate.
 A board meeting is held to adopt the budget and set the tax rate for the next year.
 The fiscal year begins October 1 and ends September 30 of the following year.

 2. Are any taxes collected at the Brookshire Katy Drainage District office?